Squeezing and multimode entanglement of surface acoustic wave phonons: Multimode entanglement

 The multimode correlated state can be analyzed for entanglement.
 We evaluate the entanglement using a variant of negativity of partial transpositions \cite{Simon2000} developed in \cite{Shchukin2015}.
 This test relies on violating the inequality

 which holds for separable states.

 In computing the quantity $\mathcal{E}$, the covariance matrix is rotated to eliminate correlations between $I$ and $Q$ quadratures and $V^{II}$ ($V^{QQ}$) denotes the submatrix containing the $I-I$ ($Q-Q$) correlations.
-The vectors $\mathbf{h}$ and $\mathbf{g}$ are real-valued and the subscripted terms indicate elements of $\mathbf{h}$ and $\mathbf{g}$ belonging to the bipartition subsets $\mathcal{I}$ and $\mathcal{J}$.
+The vectors $\mathbf{h}$ and $\mathbf{g}$ are real-valued with lengths equal to the number of modes.
+The subscripted terms indicate elements (and their corresponding modes) of $\mathbf{h}$ and $\mathbf{g}$ belonging to the bipartition subsets $\mathcal{I}$ and $\mathcal{J}$.
+One should consider $\mathbf{h}$ and $\mathbf{g}$ as the coefficients of a general test operator acting as our entanglement witness \cite{Gerke2015}.
+We are free to optimize $\mathbf{h}$ and $\mathbf{g}$ to maximize any violation of the inequality Eq.~\eqref{eq:SvL criteria bipart} for a given bipartition $\mathcal{I}$ and $\mathcal{J}$.
 The entanglement measure is then obtained as a weighted mean over all 75 intervals within the full integration time.
 We estimate the standard deviation in the measurement and express entanglement in terms of the significance $\Sigma_w$, given by

 The uncertainty $\sigma$ is calculated as

 where the matrix elements $\sigma_{ij}$ are obtained by error propagation accounting for the uncertainty in the calibration gain and noise parameters as well as noise in the measurement (appendix \ref{appendix: calibration}).